 7) Learn and Improve

-In the early years Jeff & Karen joined business groups, attended seminars and read everything they could to improve the business.
+In the early years Jeff & Chris joined business groups, attended seminars and read everything they could to improve the business.
 Today, they still do the same.
 Attend online and in person seminars, go to trade shows, invest in professional development for yourself and your employees.
 Keep current.
 Sometimes what you learn is just reaffirming that you are on the right track.
 And, learn from mistakes as there will be plenty of them.

 8) Have a Strong Commitment To Customer Service